 The first area we have to look at in addressing serving is the mechanics of the servers.
 The specifics there are best left for another time.
 Suffice it to say, players lacking good mechanics are very likely to be inconsistent (at best) with their serves.
 Much of the time it’s the toss which is the biggest culprit.
 Sometimes, however, mental issues can creep in which lead to faulty mechanics in an otherwise competent server (see below).

 Nervous players make mistakes.
 I had a player a while back who demonstrated clearly in training more than sufficient power to get the ball over the net.
 Once she was put into a situation where there was some kind of pressure (drill or game), though, everything changed.
 Suddenly she could barely get the ball to the net.
 That’s an extreme case, but I see many players make mistakes serving because they are trying to avoid mistakes.
-This tends to manifest in poor ball contact coming from a weak arm swing and/or a soft hand rather than a firm one on impact (this happens a lot in hitting too).
-If you’re seeing a lot of balls come up short, you could have a problem in this area.
+This tends to manifest in poor ball contact coming from a weak arm swing and/or a soft hand rather than a firm one on impact (this happens a lot in hitting too) or putting too much loft on the ball.
+If you’re seeing a lot of balls come up short or sailing out long, you could have a problem in this area.

 Poor Situational Awareness